oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 These processing of data for these add-ins does not sit within Office 365 tenancy.
 This might cause the data to flow outside and/or stored outside of Australia.

-Self-Service Design Decisions for all agencies and implementation types.
+Self-Service Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---